-Goal 11.
+Goal 8.
 Recognize that shorelines are impacted by climate change and encourage adaptation to promote resiliency.

-- 11.1 Support development regulations for vegetated areas along streams, which once supported or could in the future support mature trees, that include buffers of sufficient width to facilitate the growth of mature trees and periodic recruitment of woody vegetation into the water body to support vegetation-related shoreline functions. - 11.2 Regulate uses and development as necessary within and along stream channels, associated channel migration zones, wetlands, and floodplains within the shoreline jurisdiction, to assure that no net loss of shoreline ecological processes and functions results from new development near freshwaters of the state, including associated hyporheic zones.
+8.1 Support development regulations for vegetated areas along streams, which once supported or could in the future support mature trees, that include buffers of sufficient width to facilitate the growth of mature trees and periodic recruitment of woody vegetation into the water body to support vegetation-related shoreline functions.

+8.2 Regulate uses and development as necessary within and along stream channels, associated channel migration zones, wetlands, and floodplains within the shoreline jurisdiction, to assure that no net loss of shoreline ecological processes and functions results from new development near freshwaters of the state, including associated hyporheic zones.

-11.3 Continue to support the goals of no net loss of wetland functions and values within each drainage basin in the face of climate change.
+8.3 Continue to support the goals of no net loss of wetland functions and values within each drainage basin in the face of climate change.
 Acquisition, enhancement, regulations, and incentive programs such as the City's water conservation ordinance shall be used independently or in combination with one another to protect and enhance critical area functions and values.

-11.4 The city shall evaluate and map all low-lying areas susceptible to flooding, focusing on areas impacted by increases in water levels exacerbated by climate change.
+8.4 The city may wish to evaluate in the future and map all low-lying areas susceptible to flooding, focusing on areas impacted by increases in water levels exacerbated by climate change.
 This effort shall include consideration for current and future environmental conditions.

-11.5 The city shall develop plans to address increased storm frequency and intensity to build resilience in stormwater management, flood management, and drainage management.
+8.5 The city should consider developing plans to address increased storm frequency and intensity to build resilience in stormwater management, flood management, and drainage management.
 These plans should incorporate integrated floodplain management wherever possible.

-11.6 The city shall develop a comprehensive approach to managing low flow conditions and drought response, taking into consideration the needs of the environment, agriculture, and vulnerable communities.
+8.6 The city shall employ a comprehensive approach to managing low flow conditions and drought response, taking into consideration the needs of the environment, agriculture, and vulnerable communities.